|Nutritional Guidelines (per serving)|

-In a bowl, mix the lamb and yogurt and keep aside.
+In a bowl, mix the lamb and yogurt and set aside.
 This will tenderize the lamb.

-Heat the oil in a deep pan and add the whole spices (cinnamon, cardamom, cloves, bay leaves, peppercorns).
+Heat the oil over medium heat in a deep pan and add the cinnamon, cardamom, cloves, bay leaves, and peppercorns.
 Fry till they turn slightly darker in color.

-Now add the onions and fry till they turn light golden.
+Add the onions and fry until they turn lightly golden.

-Add the ginger and garlic pastes and fry for a minute.
+Add the ginger and garlic paste and fry for a minute.

-Add the powdered spices (coriander, cumin, turmeric, Kashmiri chilly and garam masala) and fry till the oil separates from the masala.
+Add the chilies, garam masala, coriander, cumin, and turmeric and fry until the oil separates from the masala.

 Add the meat and yogurt mix to the masala and fry well.

-Whisk the cream till smooth and stir it into the curry to mix well.
+Whisk the cream until smooth.
+Stir it into the curry.